A search strategy is a way to efficiently find the information needed to answer your research question.

 A search strategy helps you to go about your work systematically, resulting in finding relevant information.
 By giving focus to your search you will get more specific results and spend less time reading irrelevant material.

-You could ask yourself four questions in relation to an effective search strategy:
+You could ask yourself a couple of questions in relation to an effective search strategy:

 a.
 What is the subject of your search?